-These authentic lamb meatballs are one of my favorite party appetizers!
+These Greek lamb meatballs are one of my favorite party appetizers!
 They are moist, juicy and packed with Greek seasonings.
-Serve them with mini toothpicks and a creamy tzatziki sauce, and your guests will be raving.
+Serve them with mini toothpicks and a creamy tzatziki sauce, and your guests will be raving!

 But THESE are not your average keftedes.
 They are better.
 Why?
 Because they aren't as dry.
 It's simple as that.
 NO ONE wants to bite into a dry meatball.
 No one.
 You want the kind of meatballs where the juices are dripping down your mouth.
 "Hand me a napkin please?", "My pleasure!"

 Along with plenty of napkins, I love serving these meatballs with my homemade tzatziki sauce on the side for dipping, or drizzling on top.
 Lamb and the tangy yogurt from the sauce just go so well together and is a classic Greek pairing.
 Plus, serving them this way turns them into a fancy hors d'oeuvres.

 To make your lamb meatballs, you need to start with some ground lamb.
 I do not use any breadcrumbs since I think they tend to dry out the lamb.

 To hold my meatballs together and bind them, I use an egg.
 From there, all you need to do is add your flavor!
 Lemon is used a lot in Greek cooking and goes well in this recipe.
 Garlic is a must.
 Onion is something I add to every savory dish because it is just to versatile and also adds so much flavor to meatballs.

 You can serve your meatballs with or without tzatziki sauce.
 I always love serving my guests with skewers and a dipping sauce because it makes for more of a fun party!
 Plus, lamb goes SO well with yogurt so it's a win-win!
 Check out my tzatziki sauce recipe!